 - Known or anticipated public demand informs the selection, quantity and format of the materials and resources acquired and retained.
 The Library endeavours to balance the need for a broad range of subjects while also providing multiple copies of items that enjoy particularly high demand. - North Vancouver District Public Library Board has adopted the Statement on Intellectual Freedom and Libraries of the Canadian Library Association.
-Collection development is guided by this Statement and by the BC Human Rights Code which guarantees that "no person shall be discriminated against because of the race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation or age of the person or that group or class of persons." - The Library is a forum for all points of view on current and historical issues.
+Collection development is guided by this Statement and by the BC Human Rights Code which guarantees that no person shall be discriminated against "because of the Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons." - The Library is a forum for all points of view on current and historical issues.
 The Library supports the view that materials and resources in our collection should represent, as far as possible, a wide range of opinions and different sides of controversial issues.
-For this reason the Library's collection includes items which some individuals and groups may consider to be unconventional, unpopular or unacceptable. - Particular beliefs, philosophies or viewpoints are not promoted; nor does the selection of an item for the collection constitute endorsement of either the content or the viewpoint expressed in that item. - The Library does not act "in loco parentis".
-It is the prerogative of parents and guardians to guide, develop and be responsible for the social and intellectual growth of their children. - The Library serves the needs of Adult Basic Education (ABE), English as a Second Language (ESL), learners of all ages and abilities and other literacy providers. - The Library serves the needs of users with print-disabilities through its collection and services. - The Library encourages the inclusion of quality works by North Shore authors or about the North Shore. - Recognizing that French is one of the two official languages of Canada, the Library acquires recreational materials and resources in that language.
-The Library may provide materials and resources in languages other than English and French to meet community needs. - The physical collection is managed as a 'steady state' collection philosophy, taking account of the space available for the collection.
+For this reason, the Library's collection includes items which some individuals and groups may consider to be unconventional, unpopular or unacceptable. - Particular beliefs, philosophies or viewpoints are not promoted; nor does the selection of an item for the collection constitute endorsement of either the content or the viewpoint expressed in that item. - The Library does not act "in loco parentis".
+It is the prerogative of parents and guardians to guide, develop and be responsible for the social and intellectual growth of their children. - The Library serves the literacy needs of Adult Basic Education (ABE) learners and English Language Learners (ELL) of all ages and abilities, - The Library serves the needs of users with perceptual disabilities through its collection and services. - The Library encourages the inclusion of quality works by North Shore authors or about the North Shore.
+For example, the Library, in partnership with NVCL & WVML, coordinates the North Shore Authors Collection - The Library is committed to collecting material in both of Canada's official languages, in addition to other languages that represent the diversity of our community.
+The physical collection is managed as a 'steady state' collection philosophy, taking account of the space available for the collection.
 The intake of new materials should be offset by the relocation, disposal or replacement by electronic access, of a corresponding quantity of existing items. - Reduced demand and/or technological obsolescence informs the Library's decisions to no longer collect or retain materials or resources. - Where appropriate, the Library provides access to materials and resources through cooperative services with other library systems such as interlibrary loan and consortium purchasing.